Israel brings tech expertise to protecting connected cars

-TEL AVIV Building on its expertise in technology, Israel is emerging as a leader in the race to keep cars secure and prevent the nightmare scenario of a hacker commandeering your vehicle.
+TEL AVIV, Jan 11 Building on its expertise in technology, Israel is emerging as a leader in the race to keep cars secure and prevent the nightmare scenario of a hacker commandeering your vehicle.

 Most cars today are equipped with some level of connectivity and self-driving vehicles are being developed.
 Given this level of sophistication, protecting cars from contamination with malicious software has become big business.